argonne-lcf/ai-testbed-userdocs/docs/habana/Tunneling-and-Forwarding-Ports-cels.md

 ## TensorBoard Port-Forwarding

-This section describes the steps to be followed to set-up port forwarding for applications, like tensorboard, that run on the Habana system and bind to one or more ports.
+This section describes the steps to be followed to set up port forwarding for applications, like TensorBoard, that run on this system and bind to one or more ports.
 This example uses 6006 and 16006 as port numbers.
 Using port numbers other than these may avoid collisions with other users.